lumined/.big-decrypter/README.md

 Java based .big decrypter

 Make sure Java is installed on your computer, the current version is available at www.java.com.
-Open a command line in the 'dist' folder and use the following command
+Open a command line where 'decrypter.jar' is stored and use the following command

     java -jar decrypter.jar